pbench/roki-demo/README.md

 Look at the demo.py an the protobuf file to understand how requests are made, and how responses should be read.

+The web interface https://pbench.github.io/roki-demo/ allows to make requests to your roki container.

 ## Get more recent gtfs data